 identify the parent Raga using Artificial Neural Network & Deep Learning.

+Merge aims with objectives.

+Research questions

 Background

 Motivation

+Challenges I need to address.

-As a passionate developer, I love the scope of just developing something with technology.
+[As a passionate developer, I love the scope of just developing something with technology.
 And JavaScript on one hand, from just being client side programming language and then conquering the server-side programming, it is a pure wonder that with so many evolving new technologies has just withstood the test of time and has amazed the development community with its sheer dynamics.
-AngularJS on the other hand is very popular among evolving JavaScript frameworks, but also is maintained by expert google engineers which makes this more tested and stable environment to work on, ofcourse, added with the simplicity it provides in applying JavaScript to Web applications with minimal cumbersome JavaScript code.
+AngularJS on the other hand is very popular among evolving JavaScript frameworks, but also is maintained by expert google engineers which makes this more tested and stable environment to work on, ofcourse, added with the simplicity it provides in applying JavaScript to Web applications with minimal cumbersome JavaScript code.]

 Ragas are the basic scale used in Carnatic Music.
 Raga is the basis of a Classical Melody comprising of a combination of notes up and down the music octave (scale).
 Each raga has a unique scale ranging from 5 notes to 7 notes and the application of these notes to produce each melody brings the aspect of the raga in its rich form.
 Carnatic music is a type of Indian Classical Music originating from Southern India where my roots are firmly grounded.